taskflow

 Approvals in MCP mode

-MCP-driven runs are non-interactive, so an approval phase auto-rejects (fail-open).
+MCP-driven runs are non-interactive, so an approval phase auto-rejects (fail-closed for the approval decision).
 Prefer a gate (agent review) in flows you run through the taskflow_* tools; use approval only in flows a human runs interactively.

 Tool reference